Template Inheritance and Reusability

 {/embed}

-Embedded templates do not have access to the variables of the active context, but they do have access to the global variables.
+Embedded templates do not have access to the variables of the active context, but they do have access to global variables.

 {define collapsible}